Transportation data analytics help shippers uncover minimum order quantity for pallet optimization, going from breakeven to profitable

 Once filtered, they could see important performance metrics like Average Cost Per Case, Average Cases Per Skid, and Average Weight Per Skid.
 The data showed that the shipper’s CVS case count per pallet was non-optimal, averaging at more than $11 per case.

 Looking into the data, Zipline’s solution consultant was able to reassure the brand that they would see costs come down when CVS started ordering even a little more product and that they shouldn’t end their relationship.
+Rather, they should renegotiate minimum order quantities with their CVS buyer.

 Knowledgeable about LTL pricing structures and cost breakpoints, Zipline’s solution consultant coached the shipper that adding more cases to the pallet would solve their issue.